Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

- Create a script that allows owner and group owner and users
+Create a script that create a directory